-While testing the web applications, one should consider the below mentioned checklist.
+While testing the web applications, one should consider the below mentioned template.
 The below mentioned checklist is almost applicable for all types of web applications depending on the business requirements.

 The web application testing checklist consists of-